-The financial information presented in this Section provides an overview of the Group financial results for the year ended 31 December 2024 on the 'underlying basis' which management believes best fits the true measurement of the performance and position of the Group, as this presents separately any non-recurring items and also includes certain reclassifications of items, other than non-recurring items, which are done for presentational purposes under the underlying basis for aligning the presentation with items of a similar nature.
+The financial information presented in this Section provides an overview of the Group financial results for the year ended 31 December 2024 on the 'underlying basis' which management believes best fits the true measurement of the performance and position of the Group, as this presents separately any non-recurring items and also includes certain reclassifications of items, other than non-recurring items, which are done for presentational purposes under the underlying basis for aligning their presentation with items of a similar nature.

-Reconciliations between the statutory basis and the underlying basis to facilitate the comparability of the underlying basis to the statutory information, are included in Section B.1 'Unaudited Reconciliation of Consolidated Income statement for the year ended 31 December 2024 between statutory and the underlying basis' and will also be available in the Annual Financial Report for the year ended 31 December 2024 under 'Alternative Performance Measures Disclosures'.
+Reconciliations between the statutory basis and the underlying basis to facilitate the comparability of the underlying basis to the statutory information, are included in Section B.1 'Reconciliation of the Consolidated Income Statement for the year ended 31 December 2024 between the statutory basis and the underlying basis' and are also available in the Annual Financial Report for the year ended 31 December 2024 under 'Alternative Performance Measures Disclosures'.